 By default, results are stored in local files on the Test Host at \$DOVETAIL_HOME/results.
 Each time the 'dovetail run' command is executed, the results in the aforementioned directory are overwritten.
-To create a singular compressed result file for upload to the OVP portal or for archival purposes, the tool provided an option '-report'.
+To create a singular compressed result file for upload to the OVP portal or for archival purposes, the tool provides an option --report.